LearnersGuild/guide/Phases/Interviews/README.md

 As an extreme example, if there was only one commit, with all of the final code included in working form, that would look suspicious.

-If a learner follows good git hygiene (commit often, write clear commit messages, and push at least three times daily), this part of the evaluation should be straight-forward and not raise any flags.
+If a learner follows good git hygiene (commit and push often, write clear commit messages, etc.), this part of the evaluation should be straight-forward and not raise any flags.

 **How complete is the code relative to the specifications?**